Good and Bad Passwords How-To

 easy to remember which is a significant accomplishment given that

-the password universe is several hundred times larger than the
+the password universe is several hundred times larger than the words in the

 English language.
 Of course a user only needs to remember his or